kopurando/virga.app-youtube-dl-GUI-for-OS-X/README.md

 1. Open a desired URL in Chrome or Safari.
 2. Click the app icon in your Dock.
-3. Files are downloaded into your _Downloads/from youtube and others/_ folder You can start as many downloads as you like: everything will be done in parallel in the background.
+3. Files are downloaded into your _Downloads/from youtube and others/_ folder.

+You can start as many downloads as you like: everything will be done in parallel in the background.

 The app uses an URL from the frontmost browser tab/window, and communicates back using Notification Center.
 You can close or switch to another tab as soon as you click virga, download will finish in  background.